KeeeX/jsSha/README.md

 ### KMAC

-Instantiate a new `jsSHA` object similiar to cSHAKE but first argument being either "KMAC128" or "KMAC256" and the third argument in the form of `{ "customization"?: { "value": VALUE, "format": FORMAT }, "kmacKey?: { "value": VALUE, "format": FORMAT } }`.
+Instantiate a new `JsSha` object similiar to cSHAKE but first argument being either "KMAC128" or "KMAC256" and the third argument in the form of `{ "customization"?: { "value": VALUE, "format": FORMAT }, "kmacKey?: { "value": VALUE, "format": FORMAT } }`.
 FORMAT takes the same values as the input format from hashing and the VALUE is